ironhack-labs/lab-dom-ironhack-cart/README.md

   <summary>I keep getting the <code>NaN</code> result in my program.
 How can I fix it?</summary>
   <br>

-  In JavaScript, `NaN` stands for "Not a Number," and it is a special value that represents a problem with a numerical operation or a failed type of coercion.
+  In JavaScript, `NaN` stands for "Not a Number".
+It is a special value that represents a problem with a numerical operation or a failed type of coercion.
 There are several reasons why you might get `NaN` as a result in your JavaScript code: